Christopher Cross: Second album

-The 1980s
+1980s

-After 1984, Cross's star quickly dimmed.
-As music television channel MTV grew to dominate the mainstream music scene in the United States, Cross's style of music proved to be a bad fit for the network, and Cross's brand of adult contemporary music declined in popularity.
+After 1984, Cross's commercial success faded.
+As music television channel MTV grew to dominate the mainstream music scene in the United States, Cross's style of music proved to be a bad fit for the network, and his brand of adult contemporary music declined in popularity.

 Cross's next two albums, 1985's Every Turn of the World and 1988's Back of My Mind did not produce any top 40 hits or reach Gold or Platinum status.
+His track "Charm the Snake" was the sole success from his album Every Turn of the World.
+It reached No. 68 in the Billboard Hot 100.

 He did, however, place the song "Swept Away" in the TV show Growing Pains.
 It was used during a video montage while Kirk Cameron's character Mike fell in love with a local girl while vacationing with the family in Hawaii.

-The 1990s
+1990s

-Cross made three more albums in the 1990s, and although some of his releases gained critical response, he was not able to attract the mass audience he once enjoyed.
-After his decline in fame in the mid-1980s, he toured and opened for various acts during the 1990s.
+Cross made three more albums in the 1990s, and although some of his releases gained positive critical response, he was not able to attract the mass audience he once enjoyed.
+After his decline in fame in the mid to late 1980s, he toured and opened for various acts during the 1990s.

-The 2000s
+2000s

 The year 2002 saw the release of the Very Best of... album, and in 2007 he completed a Christmas album titled A Christopher Cross Christmas.
 In 2008, Cross recorded a new acoustic album of his hits titled The Cafe Carlyle Sessions.

-The 2010s
+2010s

 In 2011, Cross released a new studio album titled Doctor Faith.

 In 2013, he released A Night in Paris, a 2-CD live album he recorded and filmed in April 2012 at the Theatre Le Trianon in Paris, France.

 The song "Ride Like the Wind" was featured on the Anchorman 2: The Legend Continues original movie soundtrack, released in 2013.

 In September 2014, he released Secret Ladder, followed in November 2017 by Take Me as I Am.

 In 2017, he played a concert in his hometown, at the Tobin Center, San Antonio, Texas.
-In 2018, he joined with other musicians in Austin to form the band Freedonia.

 In late 2019, Cross toured with Todd Rundgren, Jason Scheff, Micky Dolenz and Joey Molland of Badfinger in celebration of the Beatles' White Album on the "It Was Fifty Years Ago Today – A Tribute to the Beatles' White Album".
 Cross performed "Sailing" and "Ride Like the Wind".

-Since 2018, Cross has been playing in a band called Freedonia.
-They have 2 full length albums: "Freedonia" and "Firefly" and an EP titled "Bring Back The Dinosaurs".

-The 2020s
+2020s

-Cross played in 20212022 his 40th anniversary tour which due to COVID-19 had been rescheduled.
+During 2021–2022, Cross played in his 40th anniversary tour which had been rescheduled due to the COVID-19 pandemic.

+In 2025, Christopher Cross joined Toto as the special guest on the Dogz of Oz tour, performing across the U.K. and Europe in early 2025.
+Cross and Toto had previously shared the stage at the Hollywood Bowl on September 1, 2024, and this tour further solidified their booking together.

+Freedonia

+In 2018, he joined with other musicians in Austin to form the band Freedonia.